rwilliams/jrubywiki/Developing-with-JRuby-Truffle.md

 ### Where to allocate helper nodes (a node used in another node)

-* If the node does not use the DSL, either allocate eagerly if the node is always used, or lazily if it is only used in some cases.
+* If the node does not use the DSL, either allocate eagerly if the helper node is always used, or lazily if it is only used in some cases.
-* If the node is used by every specialization: allocate the helper node eagerly as a @Child.
+* If the helper node is used by every specialization: allocate the helper node eagerly as a @Child.
 ```java
 public abstract class MyNode extends RubyNode {
     @Child MetaClassNode metaClassNode;